singaseongj/singaseongAI/README.md

 using Vite or via repository secrets in CI) so the login page can validate the code.
 When prompted in the browser, enter the same value to unlock the chat interface.

+For static hosting environments where bundlers cannot inject `import.meta.env`, set the access code via the rendered HTML.
+You can expose the secret by wiring an environment variable to either of the following placeholders:

+* `<body data-access-code="%ACCESS_CODE%">`
+* `<meta name="access-code" content="%ACCESS_CODE%">`

+At build or deploy time, replace `%ACCESS_CODE%` with your environment secret.
+Values containing `%PLACEHOLDER%` or `{{PLACEHOLDER}}` are ignored so the login form will stay locked until a real secret is provided.